ivrToolkit/ivrToolkit/README.md

 License
 -------
-The IVR toolkit has been released under the LGPL.
-Please take a look at COPYING and COPYING.LESSER for more information.
+The IVR toolkit has been released under Apache-2.0 license.

 Documentation
 -------------